 PRU Jampa Team on RAISE

-Our meals tell a story, drawing out subtle and bold flavours from the herbs, flowers, plants and roots that grow wild in our garden, producing dishes that are both poetic and honest.
-Our culinary style is founded on Western tradition and influenced by the exotic, regional cuisine at our locale.
+Our meals tell a story, drawing out subtle and bold flavors from the herbs, flowers, plants and roots that grow wild in our garden, producing dishes that are both poetic and honest.
+Our culinary style is founded on Western tradition and influenced by the different eco-system our Chefs have visited.

 PRU EXPERIENCE 7 COURSES